joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 never noticed the Tylenol making any difference.

 Interestingly, there is one class of medications that would have be extremely effective at relieving my pain: NSAIDs like Ibuprofin, Advil, and Motrin.
-NSAIDs are quite good at reducing inflammation and the pleurodesis .
+As the full name implies NSAIDs (nonsteroidal anti-inflammatory drugs) are quite good at reducing inflammation.
 Unfortunately that is counter-productive in this case.
 In a pleurodesis we *want* inflammation!
 Inflaming the tissue is the whole point so that we can grow scar tissue!
 So NSAIDs are great at relieving the pain from a pleurodesis, but defeat the entire purpose of the operation, so you're not allowed to have them for several weeks after this surgery.

 Of the opioids I was given Norco was by far the best.
 Percocet was not too bad, but not as effective for me as Norco was.
-The worst was Diluadid.
-I was given that once and it made me nauseous to the point of vomiting.
+The worst was Diluadid, which I was given once and made me nauseous to the point of vomiting.

+## After the surgery

+Going into surgery I had one tube sticking out of my chest, but when I woke up I discovered I now had two.
+This second tube was a little grosser than the first because it was a drainage tube.
+Instead of sticking out of the front of my chest, it was sticking out from my left side.
+It was about two feet long and had a little bulb at the end to collect blood and other fluids.

+As before, the first tube was providing suction to keep my lung up while the scar tisuse began to form.
+This tube passed through a little box with some sort of a water lock in it.
+Since blood would make its way through the first tube, the box would collect the excess fluid so it didn't get sucked into the hospital's network of peunmatic tubes.
+Additionally the water lock would bubble when air was being sucked out of my chest.
+After the surgery, the hope was that the suction box would stop bubbling because the ruptured bleb would have been removed and the hole in my lung would have been stapled up.
+Sadly, one day later as I was laying the hospital bed down to go to sleep I heard the bubbling start again.
+I didn't realize it at the time, but it is apparently fairly common for the leak to continue a little while after the surgery since it takes a day or two for the stapled seam to heal and become airtight.
+Fortunately, by morning the bubbling had stopped.
+One of the residents took me off of suction and we waited a few hours, took an X-ray, and verified that the lung was staying up.

+(Incidentally I had a *lot* of chest X-rays over my week in the hospital, probably somewhere around 20.
+I quickly learned that I have "long lungs" and a normal X-ray wouldn't catch the bottoms of my lungs.
+If I forgot to tell the technician they'd have to redo the X-ray.
+One of the technicians joked that after I was done with all this I would glow in the dark.
+I looked up the radiation dosage from a chest X-ray, and fortuantely it takes on the order of 25,000 chest X-rays before you have a substantially increased chance of cancer.
+By comparison, it only takes 25 CAT scans.)

+At this point I could be discharged from the hospital and go home.
+Before I could go they had to remove the chest tube that had been providing suction.
+One of the residents told me to take a deep breath, hunker down, and hum as loudly as I could and then he yanked it out.
+Once it was out I was sent on my way, although I still had the drainage tube sticking out of my side.
+That was to be removed a week later.

 ## Recovery